top of page

 Iconic, Ironic Fort Entrance

-One dramatic change: building the wooden faux fort entrance that to this day still greets visitors.
+One dramatic change: building the wooden faux fort entrance that to this day greets visitors.
 Replete with massive plank gates with iron bracing and crenelated watch towers, any impressionable visitor no doubt half-expected to see the towers manned.

 It possibly struck some as a misplaced movie set from a '50s western or a bygone bizarre attempt to create a rural Frontierland amusement park out in the boonies.
 One unlikely story has it that it was created in hopes of attracting interest from Hollywood as a site for filming westerns.